 Training & Education is an invaluable resource for individuals, small groups, or large organizations.

-Forensic Psychology & Mediation: Dr. Shelton, Director, has lectured and trained psychologists, attorneys, judges, and other legal and healthcare professionals at scholarly and professional conferences at the state, national, and international level.
-She is faculty in Doctoral Psychology Programs at three universities as well as faculty in a Criminal Justice/Criminology Program and a Public Health Program and has more than a decade of teaching experience.
-She is an experienced professional speaker who is available to provide lectures or trainings on a variety of Forensic and Psychological topics tailored to meet your group's needs.
+Dr. Shelton has trained psychologists, attorneys, judges, and other legal and healthcare professionals at the state, national, and international level.
+She has served as graduate and post-graduate level academic faculty for more than 15 years at multiple universities holding the rank of Full Professor.
+She has more than 20 years of professional speaking experience and delivers lectures and trainings on a variety of forensic and psychological topics tailored to meet your organization's or group's needs.

 Forensic Accounting is a highly specialized area of the accounting practice that involves complex investigations to reveal fraud and other financial information.
 Government agencies, law enforcement, and private business entities regularly require the services of skilled CPAs who are trained to detect and decipher financial misrepresentation and wrongdoing.